 Yes, keeping pace with evolving technology requires lots of hard skills development.
-But teaching soft skills—effective communication, critical thinking, leadership—spreads another kind of must-have capability in house.
+But adding corporate soft skills training on things like effective communication, critical thinking, leadership—spreads other kinds of must-have capabilities in house.
 Would it surprise you to know that Berkeley’s The Science of Happiness was one of the Top 10 classes completed by career-focused learners in 2016?
 Make it a plan to have well-rounded learning options.
 You’ll be rewarded with well-rounded employees that, studies prove, are also happier employees.

 Defining Clear Policies is Significant Work, but Worth the Increased Participation

 Often, employees don’t take advantage of learning opportunities because they lack clarity on the process and benefits.
 If your program is getting serious, you have to get serious about specifics.